-He is able to save them to the uttermost that come unto God by Him, seeing He ever liveth to make intercession for them.
+He is able to save them to the uttermost that come unto God by Him, seeing He ever liveth to make intercession for them.~Hebrews 7:25 KJV

 Jesus was wrestling with His greatest mission—to pay the penalty for mankind’s sin.
 In a matter of days, He would hang on Calvary’s cross, so it was natural that His countenance showed this distress.
 The Samaritans had misinterpreted this and the disciples were ever ready to defend Jesus but He had a different response.
 He chose to extend grace.
-He knew they had lost their way and He loved them enough to die on Calvary’s cross.
+He knew they had lost their way and He loved them enough to die to save them.

 But perhaps the discouragement Jesus was feeling was because the disciples did not realize they should emulate unconditional grace.
 These were two of His trusted three of the inner circle, and they wanted to seek revenge instead of extending grace.

-Please share how can you show grace to someone in your sphere of influence….
+How can you shower someone in your sphere of influence with God’s grace?